steveloughran/engineering-proposals/refactoring-s3a.md

 This is a low-trauma housekeeping change which can applied ahead of any other work.

-*there is no grand design which needs to be "got right" here, just a coalescing of related operations into their own isolated class, one with no dependencies on any other part of an S3A FS instance*t
+*there is no grand design which needs to be "got right" here, just a coalescing of related operations into their own isolated class, one with no dependencies on any other part of an S3A FS instance*

 ## Issues